Skip to main content

 The Americans with Disabilities Act (ADA) governs how and when employers can make medical inquiries.
 Generally, the ADA prohibits employers from requiring medical examinations or asking questions about an employee’s disability status.
 However, it makes a specific exception for voluntary wellness programs.

 For a program to be considered “voluntary,” it must not require participation or penalize employees who choose not to participate.
 The Equal Employment Opportunity Commission (EEOC) has provided guidance stating that any financial incentives offered must be limited in scope, ensuring that employees do not feel compelled to disclose their health information.
-The medical information collected must be kept confidential and stored separately from employee personnel files, reinforcing the barrier between your and your employment status.
+The medical information collected must be kept confidential and stored separately from employee personnel files, reinforcing the barrier between your health data and your employment status.

 Key Federal Law Protections for Wellness Program Data